Session Management API

 By default, the

-.
-You can either use a custom method or fallback tofetch
+open-agents-builder-clientdoes not provide a direct method forPOST /api/exec/session/[id].
+You can either use a custom method or fallback tofetch/axiosfor this particular endpoint.

 async function createOrGetSession(sessionId: string) { const response = await fetch(`https://app.openagentsbuilder.com/api/exec/session/${sessionId}`, { method: "POST", headers: { "Authorization": `Bearer ${process.env.OPEN_AGENTS_BUILDER_API_KEY}`, "database-id-hash": "YOUR_DATABASE_ID_HASH", "Content-Type": "application/json" }, body: JSON.stringify({ agentId: "agent-123", userName: "Alice", userEmail: "[email protected]", acceptTerms: "true" }) });